saideepakreddy0308/Dominant-Crowd-Flow-Segmentation/README.md

 ## How to run the code
 Go to the Code_Files directory.
 Then,
+1. Download the input video file into your local directory.
-1. Run the first code with command `python crowd_flow.py` to start tracking.
+2. Run the first code with command `python crowd_flow.py` to start tracking.
-2. Finish program with `q` or `Esc` key.
+3. Finish program with `q` or `Esc` key.

 ## References
 * R. Mehran, B. E. Moore, and M. Shah, “A streakline representation of flow in crowded scenes,” in